AlexJerabek/azure-docs/articles/active-directory/conditional-access/concept-conditional-access-cloud-apps.md

 - Sway
 - Yammer

 A complete list of all services included can be found in the article [Apps included in Conditional Access Office 365 app suite](reference-office-365-application-contents.md).

+> [!IMPORTANT]
+> Conditional Access is not supported for Office Add-ins on iOS.
+Those add-ins use [embedded Safari](/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins), not Edge.

 ### Microsoft Azure Management